person-al/person-al.github.io/_posts/2021-09-22-🌳-ethereum-is-killing-your-startup.md

 Let's start at the top:

 ## How Ethereum costs you in staking rewards
 Most projects use staking to secure their systems, with rewards ranging from 3% to about 30%.
 Ethereum forces you to offer higher rewards to stay competitive with non-Ethereum projects in the one to three year time frame.
-Let's compare two projects as an example: Audius and Flow.
+Let's compare two projects as an example: Audius and [🌳 Flow]({% post_url 2021-03-21-🌳-flow %}).

 **Audius** is a music streaming service that runs on the Ethereum blockchain with an ERC20 token called AUDIO.
 While the token's inflation rate is 7% a year, the lack of staking participants results in 24% a year in rewards.
 As more people stake, that 24% will slowly trend down to 7%.